lyricbowditch/my-website/index.md

 # About

 <b>Lyric Bowditch is an independent podcast producer and editor</b> based in Brooklyn, NY.
-Current roles include producer for <i>HISTORY This Week</i>; script writer for <i>National Park After Dark</i>; and Executive Producer of live events for House of SpeakEasy.
+Current roles include producer for <i>HISTORY This Week</i>, <i>The Messy Parts</i>, and <i>On The Rise</i>; scriptwriter for <i>National Park After Dark</i>; and Executive Producer for House of SpeakEasy.
 She also provides independent podcast consulting, development, and production services — in addition to developing projects of her own.
 She is represented by Annabel Garcia Eller at The Gersh Agency.

 Previously, Lyric produced both weekly conversation podcasts and multi-voice narrative shows at the Freakonomics Radio Network for four years, including developing the limited series <i>Off Leash</i> — which was "highly recommended" by <i>The New Yorker</i> and one of CBC Radio's "best podcasts of 2022."
 She also served as the Freakonomics Radio Network's video editor.